 Today’s Savings Market

 Particularly prominent in today’s savings market are the provider’s fixed rate bonds.
-Marketed under the bank’s brand name ‘Sensible Savings’, there are currently one, two and three year bonds available, with the two and three year accounts currently appearing in our best buy tables.
+Marketed under the bank’s brand name ‘Sensible Savings’, there are currently one, two and three year bonds available.

 One of the key points to note for those who prefer not to use online applications, is that accounts can also be opened by post, which is rare in today’s market, particularly amongst the newer banks.